 Q. How can I purchase from Fresh Origins?

-A. Our Products are only available from specialty produce distributors who provide them to professional fine dining food service venues.
+A. Our Products are only available from produce/food distributors who provide them to food service venues, catering operations and chefs.
 We do not sell direct to restaurants or individuals.
 If you are a professional chef interested in our products, please have your favorite produce distributor contact us.
 If you are interested in purchasing individual quantities, please click on the following sources of our products:

 Q. What is a MicroGreen?